VeldEnDuin/VeldEnDuin.github.io/en/accomodation/residential-stay/type-2.md

 {% include links.md %}

 Do you secretly dream about a place to settle along the coast?
-Make your dream come true, buy your own caravan or chalet and come as often as you like.
+Make this dream come true, buy your own caravan or chalet and come as often as you like.

 ## Worth knowing